cwshugg/dimrod/docs/services/treasurer.md

 * Each budget stores a `server_knowledge` integer per budget in `sync_state`.
 * On each sync, Treasurer sends the stored value as `last_knowledge_of_server`.
 YNAB returns **only the entities that were created, modified, or deleted since that value — regardless of transaction date** — plus a new top-level `server_knowledge` to persist for next time.
 * Created/modified transactions are upserted (`INSERT OR REPLACE`, primary key = YNAB transaction id).
 Transactions returned with `deleted: true` are removed from the local `transactions` table so they drop out of summaries.
 Split transactions are expanded into their subtransactions (and a deleted subtransaction is removed).
+    * **Deleted split parents remove their children.** A split transaction is stored only as its subtransaction rows (keyed by each subtransaction id); the parent id is never stored on its own.
+When YNAB later reports the parent as `deleted: true`, it frequently does **not** re-list the subtransactions (the `subtransactions` array is empty on a deleted parent — deleted entities only appear in delta responses).
+To avoid orphaning the previously-stored child rows, each stored subtransaction persists a `parent_transaction_id`, and deletion during sync removes **both** the row whose `id` matches the deleted transaction **and** every row whose `parent_transaction_id` matches it (`TransactionDatabase.delete_transaction_and_children`).
+This is idempotent and retry-safe (removing an absent id is a harmless no-op), and it runs before `server_knowledge` is advanced, preserving the retry invariant.
 * The new `server_knowledge` is persisted **only after** the transactions are durably applied.
 If the fetch fails, or the DB apply fails, the stored `server_knowledge` is **not advanced and not lost** — so the next run retries the exact same delta instead of skipping data.
 * **First sync / no stored knowledge:** when there is no `server_knowledge` yet, the request is made with `last_knowledge_of_server=None`, which returns the **full** transaction set.
 This is also the natural **backfill** path (see below).